Taking a trip from Porto to Matosinhos?

 Closing dates vary.
 Check the site for the most detailed information.

-Visitors recommend purchasing tickets online in advance or arriving right at opening during high season to ensure you get a beach chair, and you’re not waiting in line for hours.
+Visitors recommend purchasing tickets online in advance or arriving right at opening during high season to ensure you get a beach chair.
+Otherwise, you may be waiting in line for hours.

 From first sight, Castelo do Quiejo looked is the BIGGEST, human-sized sandcastle I had ever seen!